adamhartford/vscode-mvcnavigator/README.md

 # ASP.NET MVC Navigator

-A Visual Studio Code extension that recreates the intelligent navigation features found in JetBrains Rider and ReSharper for ASP.NET MVC projects.
+A Visual Studio Code extension that provides intelligent navigation between ASP.NET MVC controllers, views, actions, and view components, similar to the functionality found in JetBrains Rider and ReSharper.

 ## Demo